 - finally the Conda dependency resolver is checked for a package matching the required name only.

-If any of the dependency resolvers succeeds a dependency resolution object is returned and no more resolvers are called.
-This dependency resolution object provides shell commands to prepend to the shell script that runs the tool.
+If any of the dependency resolvers succeed, a dependency resolution object is returned and no more resolvers are called.
+This dependency resolution object provides shell commands to prepend to the shell script that runs the system tool.

 So while tool shed packages are first - they are also somewhat deprecated.
 Maintaining Conda recipes makes it easier to describe software dependencies both inside of Galaxy and outside.